Student Environmental Education & Discovery (SEED)

 ● Ozone Garden

 ● Gathering space

 ● Outdoor food preparation

 Physical Space and Project Elements

-In the center of the SEED Wildlife Garden, visitors and program participants can enjoy a covered pavilion and outdoor classroom to engage in environmental education programs, camp activities, and workshops.
+In the center of the SEED Wildlife Garden, visitors and program participants can enjoy a covered pavilion to engage in environmental education programs, camp activities, and workshops.
 This outdoor classroom includes child-size, mobile furniture for teaching, crafting, and hands-on experimentation, as well as ample storage for educational materials.
-The two-level Treehouse/Bird Observatory provides an overlook across the SEED Wildlife Garden and over the garden’s historic wall.
+The Bird Observatory provides an overlook across the SEED Wildlife Garden and over the garden’s historic wall.

-In addition to the Outdoor Classroom and Treehouse, a number of other Activity Centers make up the SEED Wildlife Garden and Children’s Garden: Natural Den, Green Tunnel, Water Pump and Dry Stream Bed, Storytelling Circle, Earth Play, Nature Play, Chicken Coop and Gardening, and Raised Bed Gardening.
+In addition to the Outdoor Classroom and Bird Observatory, a number of other Activity Centers make up the SEED Wildlife and Children’s Garden: Wildlife Den, Green Tunnel, Water Pump and Dry Stream Bed, Storytelling Circle, Earth Play, Nature Play, Raised Bed Gardening and more.